mirandadam/geonode-base/README.md

 # geonode-base

-Files for building a personal version of geonode/geonode-base.
+Files for building a customized version of geonode/geonode-base for use with Inteligeo.

 Docker Hub: [mirandadam/geonode-base](https://hub.docker.com/r/mirandadam/geonode-base).